-There is no guarantee that a Bounce Back Loan, which provides access to relatively small amounts of funding, will be enough to save your business.
 If the business does fail, it can still be liquidated via a creditors voluntary liquidation (CVL) just like any other insolvent company.

 In that instance, the Bounce Back Loan, which is classed as an unsecured debt in insolvency, would be repaid from the sale of the company’s assets on liquidation in accordance with a strict creditor hierarchy.
 Any unpaid debts will be written off, the company will be closed down and the directors will be free to start a new business or look for employment.

 The only issue that could arise when liquidating a company with a Bounce Back Loan if it is found that the funds were not used for the stated purpose i.e. for the economic benefit of the company.
 There have been rumours that Bounce Back Loans are being used to buy personal assets, invest in property, pay dividends and pay down unsecured director loans.

 If your company enters into any form of insolvency procedure, the liquidator or administrator will investigate the cause of the insolvency, including what the funds from the Bounce Back Loan were used for.
 If they find that you have misused the money, you could be forced to repay the loan to the company and be disqualified from acting as a company director for up to 15 years.

 Will Bounce Back Loans be Written off if the Company Goes Bust?